Skip to main content

 4. If tests fail, revert the problematic update and try the next minor version

-Step 2 (Shell Script):
+Step 2 (Shell script):

 npm test || pytest || go test ./...

-Step 3 (PR Step):
+Step 3 (PR Step, optional):

 Create pull request with: